 When we get Danish cultivated cannabis on the shelves, we will probably see products for many different intake variations than today.
 In addition, we will also see innovation within each delivery method, so that the intake standardization will be higher, more accurate and more efficient.

-Right now, intake methods are limited by which products are available, whether it is the trial scheme, the magisterial order or approved drugs.
+Right now, intake methods are limited by which products are available, whether it is the trial program, the magisterial order or approved drugs.

 Below is an overview of currently available intake methods in relation to plant-based products.

-Vaporizing (through the trial scheme – cannabis in its raw form)
+Vaporizing (through the trial program – cannabis in its raw form)

 Vaporizers are available in many designs – more or less ingenious.
 Currently, there are two brands that are approved for medical use: Volcano and Mighty.
 A vaporizer is equipped with a chamber in which you insert the cannabis and slowly heat it to a desired temperature where the desired cannabinoids and terpenes are released for inhalation.